ViktorijaTamuliene/Keldysh-approach-to-calculate-ionization-rate-in-strong-two-color-fields/README.md

 ## Citation
 If you use this code, please cite:

-Title: Keldysh approach to calculate ionization rate in strong two-color fields
+Title: Keldysh approach to calculating the ionizaiton rate in strong two-color fields

 Authors: V. Tamulienė and I. Babushkin
 Journal: Physical Review A
+Volume: 113
+Number: 013512
+Year: 2026
 DOI/Link: https://doi.org/10.1103/rmdz-fdls